The VSETH consists of student associations and commissions and supports other student organizations.

 The NEO Network («NEO» for short) is a student think tank and network dedicated to explore and to address tomorrow‘s challenges with the leading industry experts, scientists and entrepreneurs at the largest Swiss universities.
 To power these endeavors, we are a deliberately rich and diverse students community of both men and women from every scientific discipline – all connected by a shared optimism towards science and technology and a common dedication to advance the status quo in order to shape our future for the better.
 NEO (from «néos», ancient greek) is based on three pillars: NEO Keynotes, NEO Network and NEO Labs.
 We connect and interact through our network, explore and understand in our keynotes and create and impact at our labs.
 Are you ready to face tomorrow’s challenges?

-The Nightline lends with ist phone, chat and email service always a sympathetic ear to you and offers an information portal, if Google doesn’t know how.
-True to the motto “by students for students” the Nightline is politically and denominationally independent.
-All calls are handled by trained Nightliner – confidential and anonymous.
-Nobody to listen, unable to fall asleep or feeling lonely?
-Lovesickness, exam stress or just haphazard?
-Don’t hesitate to call us.
-We will listen to you!
+With its telephone, chat and email service, Nightline Zurich always has a sympathetic ear and offers an information portal when Google doesn’t know what to do.
+According to the motto “by students for students”, the Nightline is politically and denominationally independent.
+All conversations are handled by trained Nightliners – confidentially and anonymously.

 OBIS is the student organization for the Management Technology and Economics (MTEC) MSc students.
 They organize both company events and social activities as well as they provide academic feedback.